 The mildly refreshed Oktopus II Titanium Double Date collection now comes in a flashy new color of lipstick red.
 The color is not limited to just the dial and the thick rubber strap but also decorates the gaskets between eight steel screws and the black ceramic bezel.
 And if you get tired of so much red on your wrist, the rubber band can be easily swapped for a more discrete black textile strap that comes free of charge.

-Like it was the case with the original Double Date, the big date indicator on the Oktopus II Titanium Double Date Red, which is still located at its usual position at 12 o’clock, is almost absolutely unreadable.
+Like it was the case with the original model, the big date indicator on the Oktopus II Titanium Double Date Red is still located at its usual position at 12 o’clock.
+However, unlike Richard Mille’s recent RM 030 model with a normal date indicator, the display is almost (like, absolutely, but not really) unreadable.

-Of course, if you are ready to take your time and spend a couple of seconds trying to discern one numeral from another, that’s absolutely okay, but if you are filling in the blanks in a hurry and just want to remember what date is today, this could become annoying.
+Of course, if you are ready to take your time and spend several seconds trying to discern one numeral from another, that’s absolutely okay, but if you are filling in the blanks in a hurry and just want to remember what date is today, this could become really annoying really quick.

 According to the brand’s official press release, LW limits this new Linde Werdelin Oktopus II Titanium Double Date Red to just 88 pieces that are already available at their partners’ numerous stores, so there is a chance that they will be sold out fairly soon.